brenns10/dpath/README.md

 # lists numbers with remainder 1 when divided by 3 :)
 ```

-If you're interested in how this implementation works, I maintain a the
+If you're interested in how this implementation works, I maintain the
 file [GUIDE.md](), which should give some high-level explanation of how the
 language comes together.
 The low-level details can be read about in comments and
 code.